scottfrees/cmps148/README.md

 see specifically what has changed.

 BTW - Anything posted to this website is fair for you to use during exams.

+**Note** I will not regularly post source code to our Canvas page, as it's quicker and more accurate for me to do this with `git`.
+This way, you always see the most up to date versions of code we create in class, including any revisions I make later.
+**Bookmark** this page!